Jsparrow/dashboard/docs/README.md

 casting expressions whose target types matches exactly the type of the original expression.
 * [Remove Collection.addAll](https://jsparrow.github.io/rules/remove-collection-add-all.html): Moves the parameters
 used in [Collection.addAll](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#addAll-java.util.Collection-)
-to the constructor which is used for initializing a collection.
+to the constructor which is used for initializing the collection.

 ### UI improvements